Oracle Java Licensing and Audit FAQ Guide

 The new Java SE Universal Subscription differs from the legacy subscriptions in a few key ways:

-- Metric (Employee vs. Device/User): The biggest change is shifting to an employee-based metric.
+- Metric (Employee vs. Device/User): The most significant change is the shift to an employee-based metric.
 The old model required counting each server (processor) or user device.
-The new model says, “How many employees do you have?” and charges based on that number.
+The new model asks, “How many employees do you have?” and charges accordingly.
 Even if only 100 out of 1000 employees use Java, you still pay for 1000 under the new scheme.
 It greatly simplifies counting but can raise costs for wide organizations.

-- Unified Rights: Previously, you might have had one license type for servers and another for developer desktops.
+- Unified Rights: Previously, you might have had separate license types for servers and developer desktops.
 The Universal Subscription covers all uses uniformly.
 No matter where Java is deployed (on a PC, VM, cloud instance, etc.), you’re covered if you’ve licensed all employees.
-This eliminates worrying about tracking installations – installation is legal as long as everyone is counted.
+This eliminates the worry of tracking installations – installation is legal as long as everyone is accounted for.

-- All Features Included: The Universal Subscription includes what used to be separate “Java SE Advanced” features (like Flight Recorder and Mission Control).
-Oracle folded everything into one subscription, so there’s no separate tier for advanced monitoring or management—it’s all part of the package.
+- All Features Included: The Universal Subscription includes the features that were previously separate, such as “Java SE Advanced” (including Flight Recorder and Mission Control).
+Oracle has combined everything into a single subscription, eliminating the need for separate tiers for advanced monitoring or management—it’s all included in the package.

-- Cost Structure: The pricing per employee has tiers (volume discounts), whereas the old model had separate prices for desktop and server.
+- Cost Structure: The pricing per employee is tiered (with volume discounts), whereas the old model had separate prices for desktops and servers.
 For some companies, the cost could be higher; for others, it could be simpler.
 For example, a company with many occasional Java users might pay more now, whereas one with heavy server use but few employees might pay less under the new model.

 In summary, the Universal Subscription is simpler but broader.
 You don’t count where Java is installed; you count everyone on your payroll.
 It’s a one-size-fits-all model versus the granular legacy approach.